cpit251/cpit251.github.io/content/notes/db-connection.md

 2. **Install PostgreSQL JDBC Driver**: Next, the installer will launch stack builder, which should ask you to select additional tools and drivers to install with your postgres installation.
 We will need to install the PostgreSQL JDBC Driver, which allows Java programs to connect to a PostgreSQL database.
   ![Postgres pgAdmin installation](/images/notes/db/postgres-installation-3.png)

-3. **Start pgAdmin**: Enter the root password you set during installation.
-Then, select the database server from the left pane and enter the same root password.
+3. **Start pgAdmin**: Enter the root password you specified during installation.
+Next, select the database server from the left pane and enter the same root password.
   ![pgAdmin start server](/images/notes/db/postgres-pgadmin-1.png)
-4. **Create a database**: Expand the database server (Postgres 15) and right click to create a database.
+4. **Create a database**: Expand the database server (Postgres 15) and right click to create a database and selecting a database name (e.g., `tododb`).
   ![pgAdmin create a database](/images/notes/db/postgres-pgadmin-2.png)
-  - Enter the database name (e.g., I used `tododb` for this example).

 5. **Create a table:** On pgAdmin, expand the database `tododb` -> Schemas -> public -> Right click on Tables and select create Table.
-Create a table with the following columns:
+Create a table with the name (e.g., `todo`) and the following columns:

 | Name  | Data type            | Length | Not NULL | Primary key | Default
 | ----- | -------------------- | ------ | -------  | -----------  | ----------- |